-The United States Green Card through investment can be obtained through the EB-5 Immigrant Investor Program.
+The United States Green Card through investment can be obtained through the EB-5 Immigrant Investor Program and as EB5 visa lawyers in Miami, Florida USA share with you below our knowledge and experience regarding the EB5 visa.
 The EB-5 Immigrant Investor is a U.S. immigrant visa that allows a foreign Investor or Entrepreneur together with their spouses and children to become a permanent resident in the United States.

 Obtaining a Green Card through investment is usually suitable for foreign Investor or Entrepreneurs who want to start a new business in the United States or purchase an existing business in the United States, including a franchise.
 The purpose of the Investor Green Card is to stimulate the U.S. economy through job creation and capital investment by foreign Investors and Entrepreneurs.

-“We use our expertise to advise you on all aspects of business immigration, capital raising and daily business operations to business growth strategies.”
+“Our EB5 visa lawyers in Miami, Florida USA possess extensive expertise to advise you on all aspects of U.S. business immigration, capital raising and daily business operations to business growth strategies.”

 The United States Citizenship and Immigration Services (USCIS) manages the EB-5 Immigrant Investor Visa Program.
 Under this program, foreign Investors or Entrepreneurs and their spouses and unmarried children under the age of 21, can apply for a Green Card (permanent residence in the United States), if the Investors or Entrepreneurs: